MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/reading-jsonblobs.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one ms.localizationpriority: medium
 ---

-# Reading a JSON blob in Xbox Live Title Storage
+# Reading a JSON blob in Title Storage

 1. Send a request using the *GET* method to read the data from title storage.
 This example uses global title storage.